 Exposure to danger brings good fortune to those who move beyond it.
 Like boaters staying afloat through white-water rapids, those faced with serious challenges need to remain alert.
 They must take all available precautions and, above all, keep going forward so as to remove themselves from harm’s way.
 Once the danger has passed, everything is good.

-A positive aspect of danger is that it offers an excellent chance to cleanse the senses and strengthen the spirit.
-Surviving danger brings tremendous reinvigoration, sharpening the eye and mind for future challenges.
+The positive side of danger is that it offers an excellent chance to cleanse the senses and strengthen the spirit.
+Surviving a crisis can be tremendously reinvigorating, sharpening the eye and the mind for future challenges.

 It is reckless to court danger, but critical for inner development not to shrink from it either.
-Those who respond to danger most effectively are those who can establish an inner bubble of calm in the midst of the action.
+Those who respond to dangerous conditions most effectively are those who can establish an inner bubble of calm in the midst of chaos.
 An emotionally stable center keeps one rooted in the moment, alert and focused.
-Courage at such times springs from focused attention and a brave willingness to penetrate the moment of danger to its very core, so as to shape it and transform it.
+Courage at times like this springs from focused attention and a brave willingness to penetrate the moment of peril to its very core, so as to reshape it and transform it.

 Changing Line Interpretations

 Line 1 (bottom line)

 Harm will come to those who make a habit of taking unnecessary risks.
 Like a man who suddenly discovers that he is balancing on a tightrope, it is obvious to all but the man himself how he got there.
 Caught in such a predicament, there is little to do but take care to avoid further recklessness, and focus on regaining your balance as best you can.